thiblahute/meson-website/Reference-manual.md

 - <tt>current_source_dir</tt> returns a string to the current source directory

 - <tt>current_build_dir</tt> returns a string to the current build directory

+- `source_root` returns a string with the absolute path to the source root directory

+- `build_root` returns a string with the absolute path to the build root directory

 - <tt>set_install_script</tt> causes the script given as an argument to be run during the install step, this script will have the environment variables <tt>MESON_SOURCE_ROOT</tt>, <tt>MESON_BUILD_ROOT</tt> and <tt>MESON_INSTALL_PREFIX</tt> set